Get

 Height: 23.5–27.5 inches

-As another long-coated brindle breed, the resolute Bouvier des Flandres was an effective cattle herder in Flanders, which stretched across France, Belgium, and the Netherlands when the breed appeared around the 11th century.
-As a versatile worker, the Bouvier des Flandres often did extra duty as a guardian and cart-puller.
+As another long-coated brindle breed, the resolute Bouvier des Flandres was an effective cattle herder in Flanders, which stretched across France, Belgium, and the Netherlands.
+The breed developed over centuries in the Flanders region before formal recognition in the modern era.
+As a versatile worker, Bouvier des Flandres often did extra duty as a guardian and cart-puller.

 The all-purpose brindle dog maintains their impressive work ethic and requires an owner who can satisfy their needs and manage their drive.
 They’re intelligent, affectionate, and loyal to a fault, and the rugged Bouvier can be a delightful and dependable family dog for the right owner.